ThePieBaker90/On-The-Rim/Traits/Base Traits/Genes/Passive Genes/Hardened Immune System.md

 - **[[Complexity]]:**
 	- 1
 - **Effects:**
-	- Carriers of this gene have a immunity to poison damage.
+	- Carriers of this gene have a immunity to diseases.